| 56:12-29

 manufacturer unreasonably fails to comply, commencing on the day

-after the specified date for completion of all awarded remedies.
+after the specified date for completion of all awarded remedies. c.

 The Office of Administrative Law is authorized to issue